gitlapse/docs/source/v1/index.md

 ## IRC
 Join the crowd #gitlapse @freenode.

+## Future
+As much as we would love to include more Git Vendors such as Github, Bitbucket, Codeplex, etc. into our API; We are hearting this for our next versions of the API.

 # API Resources
 like using legos to put together to build something great.